Jacks or Better Variations

 How Is Probability Determined in Slots And Video Poker

-When Jacks or Better is concerned, the chances of getting a specific card will be exactly the same as with regular decks of cards, meaning that the probability of getting an Ace of spades will be 1 in 52 or 0.0192.
-In this way, players can also determine the probability of getting a card of a specific rank or suit.
+When it comes to Jacks or Better, the chances of drawing any given card mirror those of a standard 52-card deck; thus, the probability of pulling the Ace of spades is 1 in 52, or about 0.0192.
+Using this information, players can also calculate the likelihood of getting cards of a certain rank or suit.

 Payouts in Video Poker and Slots